chonton/cdi-cmd-config/README.md

 Attributes specified in the command line options without a corresponding configuration object attribute are ignored.

 ### Missing attributes
-Configuration object attributes without a corresponding command line option are left are set based upon the @Parameter arguments.
+Configuration object attributes without a corresponding command line option are left as previously initialized.

 ## Add to your maven project
 ```xml